xai-bot/xai-bot.github.io/README.md

-# Welcome to Titanic-explainer
+# Welcome to Corona Bot

-Welcome to DrAnt - explainable AI chatbot.
+Welcome to CoronaBot - explainable AI chatbot for COVID19 mortality prediction.

 You can talk with the Machine Learning model and ask for predictions and their explanations.